Singapore has so many amazing museums, and even better, most are kid-friendly, making for the perfect family day out. Yay!

 The exhibit – Omni-Theatre — SE Asia’s First 8K 3D Digital Dome Theatre

-Head over to the Omni-theatre at Science Centre Singapore to watch the latest, larger-than-life encounter with Sea Lions: Life by a Whisker.
-Or, check out Dinosaurs of Antarctica – you’ll be wowed by the spectacle alone, all while being taken on a roar-some adventure through primitive forests and thick swamps to encounter extraordinary dinosaurs!
+Head over to the Omni-theatre at Science Centre Singapore to watch the latest, larger-than-life encounters.
+You’ll be wowed by the spectacle alone, all while being taken on an adventure through primitive forests and thick swamps to encounter extraordinary creatures like dinosaurs!

 The exhibit – Future Makers